hcyang1106/simple-linker/README.md

 6. **About Linking (From ChatGPT)**
 - Normally, Linking process uses the unit of **file**, therefore some unused functions could be possibly linked as well.
 - However, there are some flags in GCC that can be used to optimize.

+7. **About Global Variable Initializing**
+- We can init a pointer variable using another variable's address since the address is resolved while linking
+- However we can't init a normal variable using another variable's value, unless we use a constant.
+- (Since we need to **load it first** but loading can only be done at runtime.)

+8. **About TLS (From ChatGPT)**
+- TLS data section will be loaded to memory as well and is used as a template for thread creation.
+- Thread creation needs TLS phdr infos (e.g. memSize to setup tls bss).
+- While accessing a thread-local variable, a **tp relative relocation (R_RISCV_TPREL_XXX)** will be generated, which is calculated as **S+A-TLS Segment Start**
+- And the result is combined with a thread pointer to access the thread-local variable.

+9. **Relocations**
+- Relocation info (Rela struct) includes offset (within a section), type, and sym (symbol index in file)
+- S is symbol address and P is current address (relocation points to)
+- JAL imm => pc relative offset
+- BRANCH imm => pc relative
+- JALR imm => set (reg value + imm ) as absolute address
+- Function call is a combination of auipc + jalr => pc relative
+- R_RISCV_64 will be used when we do int *p = &extern_var
+- For some TLS variables they have needs to use GOT to get their offsets from thread pointer.
+Therefore, linker has to create a GOT section and resolve the addresses of the entries.
+- (Basically the assembly code will find the corresponding entry for the symbol and load it, and further use the loaded entry (stored offset) to load their thread local variables)
+- (Therefore linker is responsible for creating the GOT and fill in the **entry address** of the symbols)

+10. **PIC and NON PIC Code**
+- Some **relative addresses can be confirmed during linking process**, for example, R_RISCV_JAL and R_RISCV_BRANCH.
+- Non pic code can only run on specific addresses and pic code can be placed anywhere.

+11. **Next Alignment Code**
+- To do next alignment, we can do (value + alignment - 1) & (~(alignment - 1))